 It is a sad fact that retirement often means that for many organisations and professions a wealth of knowledge and experience walks out of the door along with the retiree.

 This of course needn't be the case; mentoring provides the ideal opportunity for a retiree to share their expertise and pass this onto others in your organisation or profession.

-There are lots of reasons why it’s good to have a retired mentor, but here are just a couple:
+Although there are many reasons to have a retired mentor, here are a few of the most important:

 Another area that retired employees can add value is in being able to assist in one off projects where you simply don't have the manpower to undertake, but which a retired employee could step in and work on, given they have the relevant skills, knowledge and more importantly the time.

 At PLD we have already been working with clients to not only put mentoring and coaching platforms in place but also platforms where retired employees can make themselves available for projects and those looking for help can search them out and make a connection.